Internship and Volunteer Opportunities

 The Center for Justice welcomes internship applications from undergraduates and law students who are interested in working in a non-profit civil rights law firm and fulfilling our organizational mission.
 Interns at the Center for Justice work closely with staff attorneys in our focus areas of housing, utility rights of low-income consumers, wage theft, criminal justice and prisoners’ rights, education, and immigration.

-Internships are unpaid; we encourage applicants to seek external funding, we actively support interns’ applications for such funding if you notify us how we can do so, and we ask that you proactively notify us of any funding-related deadlines.
+Internships are unpaid.
+We encourage applicants to seek external funding, we actively support interns’ applications for such funding if you notify us how we can do so, and we ask that you proactively notify us of any funding-related deadlines.

 Roger Williams University School of Law students who wish to apply for the Public Interest Summer Stipend Program with the Center for Justice should apply directly through the Law School.
+Please contact Christopher Gerlica with any questions.

 Brown University students are encouraged to apply for iProv, SPRINT, LINK, and other summer funding.